-Funding Policy - For the fiscal year ended June 30, 2012, plan members were required to contribute 10 percent of their annual covered salary.
+Funding Policy - For the fiscal year ended June 30, 2013, plan members were required to contribute 10 percent of their annual covered salary.
 The District was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
 Contribution rates are established by the STRS Ohio Board upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.

-The District's required contribution for pension obligations to STRS Ohio for the fiscal years ended June 30, 2012, 2011, and 2010 was \$734,184, \$687,026, and \$710,611 respectively; 83 percent has been contributed for fiscal year 2012 and 100 percent for fiscal years 2011 and 2010.
-Contributions to the DC and CP for fiscal year 2012 were \$5,928 and \$11,854, respectively.
+The District's required contribution for pension obligations to STRS Ohio for the fiscal years ended June 30, 2013, 2012, and 2011 was \$710,070, \$734,184, and \$687,026 respectively.
+For fiscal year 2013, 88 percent has been contributed.
+The full amount has been contributed for fiscal years 2012 and 2011.
+Contributions to the DC and CP for fiscal year 2013 were \$6,062 and \$13,570, respectively.